Dynamic modes of morphogen transport: Discrete model for morphogen transport

 \subsection{Dynamic equations of the transport model}

-We present a general cell-based model for the transport of ligand molecules that are secreted locally and spread along one axis of the tissue, which consists of a row of cells of size $a$, and specify a morphogen production region of size $(2w+1)a$ placed in the center of the tissue.
-We denote by $L_{n}$ the number of ligand molecules in the extracellular space between cell $n-1$ and cell $n$, and by $S_n$ the number of molecules in cell $n$, see \cref{tfig:scheme}.
+We present a general cell-based model for the transport of ligand molecules that are secreted locally and spread along one axis of the tissue, which consists of a row of cells of size $a$, and specify a morphogen production and secretion of free ligands region of size $(2w+1)a$ placed in the center of the tissue, where ligands enter the extracellular space at flux per cell $\nu$.
+We denote by $L_{n}$ the number of ligand molecules in the extracellular space between cell $n$ and cell $n+1$, and by $S_n$ the number of molecules in cell $n$, see \cref{tfig:scheme}.
 The dynamic equations for these molecule numbers read: